Concordium/concordium-browser-wallet/packages/browser-wallet-api-helpers/README.md

 If the wallet is locked, or you have not connected with the wallet (or previously been whitelisted) or if the user rejects signing the meesage, the `Promise` will reject.

+The message should either utf8 string or an object with the following fields:

+-   data: A hex string representing the bytes that should be signed.
+-   schema: A base64 string that represents a schema for the data field, and which can be used to deserialize the data into a JSON format.

-The following exemplifies requesting a signature of a message:
+The following exemplifies requesting a signature of a message, where the message is a utf8 string:

 ```typescript
 const provider = await detectConcordiumProvider();